TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 - Model an intersection from an assignment with Rasmus
 - Generate corresponding demands
 - Visualize how the intersection functions without TLS
-- Add a pre-timed TLS to the intersection with your phase and durations times and generate tripinfos-output
+- Add a pre-timed TLS to the intersection with your phase and durations times and generate `tripinfo` type output
 - Calculate pre-timed TLS with SUMO optimization using https://sumo.dlr.de/docs/Tools/tls.html#tlscycleadaptationpy
 - Compare those 2 scenarios using the trip statistics tool https://sumo.dlr.de/docs/Tools/Output.html#tripstatisticspy